Chrome is the most popular web browser, and one reason for this is that it remains one of the fastest browsers.

 Turn on hardware acceleration

-The card on your PC – whether it's a rudimentary one built into the motherboard or the latest nVidia beast – is a valuable part of keeping browsing running smoothly.
-In Chrome, you can use “hardware acceleration” to use the power of your graphics card to make the browser's graphics processes more intensive.
+The graphics card on your computer - whether it's a rudimentary motherboard or the latest nVidia beast - is a valuable part of keeping your browsing smooth.
+In Chrome, you can use hardware acceleration to use the power of the graphics card to make the browser's graphics processes more intensive.

 You can enable hardware acceleration by going to Chrome Settings, then pressing the "Advanced" button and going to "System".
 Then click the slider next to "Use hardware acceleration when available" to turn it on.